jpdevries/Bonsai/demo/README.md

 bonsai.js
 ======

-Responsive jQuery tree for you and for me
+Responsive jQuery tree for you and me

 Contribution Guides
 --------------------------------------